danielschemmel/emma/README.md

 ## `fork`
 Calling `fork` (or performing an equivalent `clone` call) is safe as long as no thread is currently de-/allocating memory.
 If a thread was de-/allocating memory when `fork` was called, no further de-/allocation of memory may take place until such a time as the process calls `execve`.

-## Cargo Features
-- `tls` enabling thread-local-storage requires a nightly compiler.
-Enabling `tls` massively increases performance.
-- `boundary-checks` enables assertions at the library boundary.
-These assertions cost a small amount of performance.

 ## License
 Licensed under either of: